Appsilon/shiny.emptystate/README.md

 To start using `shiny.emptystate`, you need to:

 1. Include `use_empty_state()` in your UI definition
-2. Define the content you want to display as empty state (e.g. a message)
+2. Define the content you want to display as an empty state (e.g. a message)
 3. Create an instance of the `EmptyStateManager` class where you define by the `id` which element of your app should be covered with the empty state content
 4. Use its `show` and `hide` methods to show or hide the empty state content depending on your custom logic (e.g. `nrow(data_to_display) > 0`)